benwiley4000/blog.benwiley.org/content/blog/fix-json-responses-redux-middleware.md

 ***Note:*** *This post uses an example Redux application, but won't go deep into explaining how Redux actually works.
 Check out the (top-notch) [Redux documentation](http://redux.js.org/) to get started.
 However you won't be expected to know [React](https://facebook.github.io/react/), which is often used with Redux applications.
 For rendering in this example, we just use plain JavaScript.*

 As a JavaScript app developer, you'll inevitably be handling JSON object responses from server APIs --- either your own, or someone else's.
-When you get lucky, the keys on those responses are already be `camelCased`.
+When you get lucky, the keys on those responses are already `camelCased`.
 Other times, those keys may be formatted according to another convention, like `snake_case` or `PascalCase`.

 {{<highlight json>}}
 {